 Why Use mLearning?

-While an eLearning environment on a PC can deliver an engaging learning experience, there are many reasons why we would want to include mLearning in our arsenal of learning apps. mLearning research has shown many advantages, including:
+While an eLearning environment on a PC can deliver an engaging learning experience, there are many reasons why we would want to include mLearning apps. mLearning research has shown many advantages, including:

 - Anywhere and anytime access.
 Users can take advantage of spare time like sitting on the bus or waiting in line to engage in learning activities.